What is holding people back from the life that they truly want to live?

 Now, thinking things through can be a great thing of course.

 I know.
-I used to overthink things a lot and it held me back in ways that weren’t fun at all.
+I used to spend too much time on overthinking things and it held me back in ways that weren’t fun at all.

 But in the past 10 years or so I've learned how to make this issue so small that it very rarely pops up anymore.
 And if it does then I know what to do to overcome it.